gtossou/TO_DO_app/README.md

 ### Summary

 Second app done in my roadmap to become a fullstack web developper.
+You can create, mark as complete and delete a task.

 I learned a lot during the development of the app.
 Some of the concepts i used are closures and data persisting with Local Storage.